 Age dependence has also been demonstrated in ictal automatisms, lateralizing signs and secondary generalization in studies of children with temporal lobe onset seizures.3 However emotional expressions and autonomic signs did not show age dependent manifestation.
 Emotional expressions (fear, crying, smile, pain, happiness, and laughing) appear more frequently in extratemporal (49%) than temporal (26%) lobe seizures.4 Positive emotional expressions were more frequently associated with right sided seizure onset.

 Frontal lobe semiology under the age of 7 years is characterized by high seizure frequency (up to 40 per day), approximately half of whom show a tendency to cluster.
 In a study of 111 seizures in 14 patients, 47% attacks arose from sleep and were of short duration; no correlation was seen between age and duration.5 Auras were infrequent.
 Motor manifestations were most common.
 All had motor seizures; in fact, only 6 of 11 analyzed attacks displayed no motor signs at all.
 Besides tonic seizures, clonic components and epileptic spasms were the leading manifestations.
 Epileptic spasms typically began from age 2 to 16 months, and persisted well beyond infancy.
 Psychomotor seizures were rare.
-Behavior change however was ...
+Behavior ...